AdobeDocs/commerce-php/src/pages/developer/components/message-queues/configuration.md

 ### Updating `queue.xml` {#updatequeuexml}

-See [Migrate message queue configuration](migration.md) for information about upgrading from Magento 2.0 or 2.1.
+See [Migrate message queue configuration](migration.md) for information about upgrading from Adobe Commerce and Magento Open Source 2.0 or 2.1.

 ### Related Topics